plan-d-io/P1-dongle/README.md

 The cookie needs to be rebooted for the changes to take effect.
 Click on the red `Restart` button and confirm.
 The cookie will now reboot.
 You can close the browser and connect back to your normal wifi network.

 If the cookie has succesfully connected to the COFY-box wifi, the LED should become blue.
 If it is green, an error has occured (e.g. you mistyped the wifi password).
 Repeat the procedure in this paragraph.

+## Resetting the dongle
+To reset the dongle, press and hold the LED button for around 2 seconds.
+After release, the dongle will reboot and function as access point again.